Happy Aniridia Day! 🙂

-In terms of unexpected successes, I recently moved to London 6 months ago, which certainly wasn’t the plan when I was younger.
+In terms of unexpected successes, I moved to London 6 months ago, which certainly wasn’t the plan when I was younger.
 It was always a dream, but I never thought it would happen.
-But through various events happening, it just worked out that way.
+But through a series of events it just worked out that way.
 So now I’m here, I’ve been getting out and about a lot more, which is not something I’d have imagined doing many years ago.

 When I was young in school, I was teased and bullied to begin with, which meant my confidence was very, very low.
 But gradually over the years, as I gradually got the support I needed, as I gradually made new friends, as I gradually learnt new things, my confidence very slowly grew and grew, bit by bit, to the point where now I’m much more open and outgoing than I used to be.

-So I’ve now been able to go out, using the internet to find social groups, to go to gaming nights and quiz nights, and to foodie evenings in restaurants, and to go out for drinks, and to go out to parks and museums with complete strangers that I’d never met before.
+So I’ve now been able to go out, using the internet to find social groups for games and quizzes, food and drinks, park walks, museum visits, etc, all with complete strangers I’d never met before.
 And if I’d been as shy I was in the past, even just 10 years ago maybe, I wouldn’t have considered it, so it’s just the way things have worked out.

 And I’m very happy that it has worked out that way.
 I’ve been learning a lot of new things, trying new things, meeting new people, and it’s brilliant.
 I’m loving it here!

-In terms of ambitions for the future, I want to continue exploring London, continue making new friends, continue trying new things.
+In terms of ambitions for the future, I want to continue exploring London, making new friends and trying new things.
 I’m a member of my local London Vision group for peopel with sight loss, as well as the social groups I’ve joined, so there’s plenty of opportunities out there.
 And if it leads to career opportunities or relationships or whatever, then of course I’ll make the most of those as well.

 It’s impossible to know what’s going to happen, so I just want to make the most of it, because you only get one life, and you have to live it the best you can.
 And certainly at the moment, things seem to be going very well, I’m very, very happy.

 In terms of other ambitions, I’d like to see more of the world.
-I’d like to travel back to America, I visited there years ago.
-Went to the World Trade Center, and the Empire State Building, and Times Square, and Kentucky, and Washington, and so on.
-I’d love to go back there, to see those places again, and to see other parts of the United States.
+I’d like to travel back to America for instance, as I went there several years ago, seeing the World Trade Center, Empire State Building, Times Square, Kentucky, Washington and so on.
+I’d love to see those places again, along with other parts of the United States.

-I’d also like to go on a cruise, because I’ve had friends who’ve gone on cruises, it’d be nice to try that.
-I’d like to go to places like New Zealand, because that looks beautiful.
+I’d also like to try going on a cruise, because I’ve had friends who’ve gone on cruises and really enjoyed them.
+I’d also like to go to places like New Zealand, because that looks beautiful.
 And even closer to home I’d love to visit other places in Europe.
-Even in the UK I’ve never been to Scotland, so I’d love to go there.
-I’d also like to go back to Wales, as I’ve only ever been there once, and I’d like to go to Ireland.
-And there are loads of places in England that I’ve never properly explored either.
+I’ve never even been to Scotland or Ireland for that matter, and have only been to Wales once when I visited Snowdonia on a school trip, so I’d love to go to those countries as well.
+And there are loads of places in England that I’ve never explored either.

 There’s so many places to go to, things to see, things to try.
-So I want to just try and keep exploring, keep learning new things, keep meeting new people, and just making the most of my sight while I’ve got it, making the most of my life, and just enjoying myself, which is what life is all about.
+And ultimately I just want to keep exploring, learning new things, meeting new people, etc, so that I’m making the most of my sight while I’ve got it, making the most of my life, and just enjoying myself, which is what life is all about.

-If you want to find out more about me and my experiences, feel free to check out my other posts in this blog – including those relating to disability in particular, if you want to find out how I live with it.
+If you want to find out more about me and my experiences, feel free to check out my other content in this blog – including posts relating to my disability in particular, if you want to find out how I live with it.
 There are also plenty of posts about the things I enjoy and get up to in general as well.
 And there’s a similar mixture of content on my Youtube channel too.
 Plus you can follow me on Twitter and Instagram too.
 So do feel free to check me out in all those places and follow or subscribe for updates.